 Growth in foreign-born population 2000-2013

 In the coming years, science, technology, engineering, and math--or “STEM”--fields, are projected to be a key part of US economic growth, adding jobs 73 percent faster than the rest of the economy.
-Fixing the US immigration system to make it easier for students trained in Nevada to remain in the country after graduation will be critical: in 2009 more than one in three students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were temporary residents, a group with no clear path to stay in America after collecting their diplomas.
+Fixing the US immigration system to make it easier for students trained in Nevada to remain in the country after graduation will be critical: in 2009 more than one in three students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
 In recent years, noncitizens have also earned more than 72 percent of the engineering PhDs granted in the state.

 Share of STEM graduates at state's most research-intensive schools who are foreign-born (2013)